JA Marketing Principles

-, part of the JA High School Experience courses, is a one-semester teacher-led course that introduces high school students to marketing and some basic marketing techniques.
-Volunteers engage with students through a variety of activities that includes subject matter guest speaking and coaching or advising for case study and project course work.
+1, part of the JA High School Experience courses, is a one-semester, teacher-led course that introduces high school students to marketing and some basic marketing techniques.
+Volunteers engage with students through a variety of activities that may include subject-matter guest speaking, coaching, or advising for case study and project coursework.

 Brand loyalty, Business ethics, Buying decision process, Changing prices, Class action, Competition, Competitive analysis, Consumer information searches, Culture, Cultural differences, Data mining, Ethics, E-commerce, Flowcharts, Global marketing, Global marketing strategies, Level of involvement, Level of risk, Life of a product, Manufacturing capacity, Market segments, Marketing accuracy, Marketing adaptation, Marketing and distribution channels, Marketing around the world, Marketing careers, Marketing messages, Marketing mix, Marketing position, Meaningless messages, Misleading messages, Media choices, Motivation, MSRP, Online information, Personas, Personally identifiable information, Planned obsolescence, Positioning, Price, Price range, Price war, Primary research, Primary sales, Privacy policies, Product adaptation, Product categories, Product development, Product placement, Promotion, Promotional activities, Purchase decisions, Purchase related research, Questionable claims, Reevaluate data, Seal of approval, Secondary research, Segmentation, Seven marketing functions, Slogan, Sociocultural factors, Sponsored content, Stakeholder, Stakeholder engagement, Technology and global marketing, The 4 Ps, Tools in international markets, Types of market segmentation, Value proposition, What is marketing